AkshatSh/DPD/docs/blog_3.md

 ## Related work

-Similar work has been done in Snuba/Reef [2] for text classification through bag of word features, however bag of words is not expressive enough for sequence modeling since context of the words and order of them matters.
-SwellShark [3] automatically generates a series of labeling functions for Biomedical NER, which is a promising start, however it relies on access to an external knowledge base, a rather limited set of labeling functions, and has been hand tuned for the tasks at hand.
+Similar work has been done in Snuba/Reef [2 Varma et al. 2018] for text classification through bag of word features, however bag of words is not expressive enough for sequence modeling since context of the words and order of them matters.
+SwellShark [3 Alan et al. 2017] automatically generates a series of labeling functions for Biomedical NER, which is a promising start, however it relies on access to an external knowledge base, a rather limited set of labeling functions, and has been hand tuned for the tasks at hand.
 We hope to extend this in a more general setting by looking at (1) a more complex DSL by taking into account linguistic features such as (POS, Constituency Parse Trees, Dependency Parses) and (2) no reliance on an external knowledge base (KB).
-Babble Labble [5], describes a process in which users provide natural language explanations for a label, and labeling functions are generated based off of these descriptions.
+Babble Labble [3 Hancock et al. 2018], describes a process in which users provide natural language explanations for a label, and labeling functions are generated based off of these descriptions.
 We will use the insights in this paper to see what features they extracted from explanations and see if they can be generalized, however our pipeline itself will not rely on explanations provided by users.
-Lastly, AutoNER [9] relies on no human annotation but the presence of external dictionaries.
+Lastly, AutoNER [9 Shang et al. 2018] relies on no human annotation but the presence of external dictionaries.
 We hope to rely on a small amount of human annotation as comapred to any external sources such as KB and dictionaries.

 ## References